-A generous commitment from the Colgate-Palmolive Company to the American Dental Education Association has established the ADEA/AADR/Colgate-Palmolive Co./Dr. Dominick P. DePaola Scholar in the ADEA Leadership Institute and provides the opportunity for an Academic Dental Institution faculty member who has shown potential for leadership to participate in the ADEA Leadership Institute.
-The fellowship is in memory of Dominick DePaola, D.D.S., Ph.D. who for nearly four decades was a leader in dental education, research, patient care and academic administration.
+A generous commitment from the Colgate-Palmolive Co. to the American Dental Education Association (ADEA) has established the ADEA/AADR/Colgate-Palmolive Co.
+Dr. Dominick P. DePaola Scholar in the ADEA Leadership Institute fellowship.
+This fellowship provides an academic dental institution faculty member who has shown potential for leadership with the opportunity to participate in the ADEA Leadership Institute.
+The fellowship is in memory of Dominick DePaola, D.D.S., Ph.D., who for nearly four decades was a leader in dental education, research, patient care and academic administration.

-The DePaola Scholar will receive a $15,000 stipend to be used for tuition and fees for his or her participation in the ADEA Leadership Institute with the goal of preparing for a leadership position in an academic dental institution.
+The DePaola Scholar receives a $15,000 stipend for tuition and fees for his or her participation in the ADEA Leadership Institute, with the goal of preparing for a leadership position in an academic dental institution.

 An applicant must:

 - Be a full-time member of a dental school faculty.